How to Fix HTTP Error 500 in WordPress (Internal Server Error) – 10 Solutions that Work

 500 Internal Server Error Variations

-Since there are different web servers, browsers, and operating systems, the HTTP 500 error can appear in a handful of ways.
+Since there are different web servers, browsers, and operating systems, the HTTP 500 error can appear in many ways.
 Here are a few variations that you’ll see:

 - 500 Internal Server Error